 The same every day.

 Later, when Tom and I had our son and wanted to be a healthy family, we changed some of these habits.
-Only fruits for breakfast, sandwiches with cheese for lunch and more variation for the evening meals, alternating the usual Dutch food with rice, pasta, salads and such.
-Changing the time to a hipper 7 to 8pm.
+Only fruits for breakfast, sandwiches with cheese for lunch, and more variation for the evening meals, alternating the usual Dutch food with rice, pasta, salads, and such.
+Changing the time to a hipper 7 to 8 pm.

 It is obvious that the heavy stuff was digested at night.
-Now that we are aging we have a completely different opinion about whether that are healthy eating habits.
+Now that we are aging we have a completely different opinion about whether those are healthy eating habits.
 We want to be both active and sleep well.
 Food plays an important role in accomplishing that.